 - End Jingle

 - Get Artifact Jingle

-At first, many fans of the Metroid series were furious that Metroid Prime, the first Metroid game in a generation, was going to be in First Person.
-This led to the famous quote of it being a "First Person Adventure" and not a First Person Shooter.
-Once people played the game it was understood why that was.
-Many critics praised the game's level design and incredible graphics.
+At first, many fans of the Metroid series were furious that Metroid Prime, the first Metroid game in a generation, was going to be in first person.
+This led Nintendo to clarify that the game is a "First Person Adventure" and not a first-person shooter.
+Once the game was released, however, many critics and former detractors praised the game's level design and incredible graphics.
 It was stated as being a great reinvention of the Metroid franchise into 3D.
-Many stated that the gameplay was well done and that the lock on feature was a welcomed addition as it allowed easy strafing.
-Still, many stated that the controls were difficult and that a traditional first person control scheme, where the left analog controls movement and the right controls direction, should have been included.
-Though many fans still yearn for a new 2D incarnation in the series, Metroid Prime is now one of the highest rated games of all time.
+Many stated that the gameplay was well done and that the lock-on feature was a welcome addition as it allowed easy strafing.
+Still, some stated that the controls were difficult and that a traditional first-person control scheme, where the left analog stick controls movement and the right controls direction, should have been included.